duneanalytics/docs/docs/api/api-reference/latest_results.md

 description: Here"s how to get the latest results of a query run
 ---

-# [GET] query/{query_id}/results
+# [GET] Get Latest Query Results

 Here"s how to get the latest results of a query, regardless of the job id/run.

 ## Arguments

-`query_id` is the id of the query you are trying to pull results from.
-It must either be public or a query you have ownership of.
+None required.
 For query params, we recommend you to not have spaces for a parameter, use underscore instead like `https://api.dune.com/api/v1/query/2340912/results?params.LooksRare%20Wash%20Trading%20Filter=ON`.
 If no query params provided, will fetch latest results regardless of parameter (not just default!)

 ## Returns